Rockenbrew

 Serological pipettes are long, thin glass stems to which a pump is attached.
 By virtue of that long, thin shape the operator can clearly and accurately determine how much liquid has been drawn (or dispensed from the drawn amount).
 Graduations on a 1ml pipette are at 10μL (0.01mL) and can be accurate to +/-0.007%.
 They're also useful for sucking samples out from specific points of a sample or vessel.

 The negative aspect of the long pipette shape is that it is slightly more fiddly to use, but, as with most things, that comes with practice.
 It is glass and it is delicate; hence they are often sold in pairs.
 Finally, each pipette type (1/5/10/25mL) is paired with a pump ensuring the operator has a fair chance of making accurate adjustments.
 Although the 1mL pipette fits, for example, the 10mL pump, I can assure you that making small adjustments is challenging.
+Just get the right pump.

 Using one, the other, or a combination of serological and micro-pipettes, we can achieve our dilutions.